bberkay/chess/README.md

 rules of chess are implemented in this project.
 The project consists of three parts:
 Chess Platform, Platform, and Chess.
 More detailed information about these parts can be found in the <a href = "https://github.com/bberkay/chess-platform/tree/main#architecture">Architecture</a> section.
 The project is written in TypeScript and uses Node.js for the backend.
-The project is tested with <a href = "https://vitest.dev/">Vitest</a>.
+Also, tested with <a href = "https://vitest.dev/">Vitest</a>.
 <h3>Features</h3>
 <ul>
     <li>by <a href = "https://github.com/bberkay/chess-platform/tree/main/src">ChessPlatform</a>